Sindhis in India

-Sindhis in India (Devanagari: सिन्धी, Sindhī, Naskh script: سنڌي) refer to a socio-ethnic group of Sindhi people living in the Republic of India, originating from Sindh (a province of modern-day Pakistan).
+Sindhis in India, or Indian Sindhis (सिन्धी, سنڌي, Sindhī), refer to a socio-ethnic group of Sindhi people living in the Republic of India, originating from Sindh region.

-After the 1947 Partition of India into the dominions of new Muslim-majority Pakistan and remaining Hindu-majority India, a million non-Muslim Sindhis migrated to independent India.
+After the 1947 Partition of India into the dominions of the new Muslim-majority Pakistan and remaining Hindu-majority India, a million non-Muslim Sindhis migrated to independent India.
 As per the 2011 census of India, there are 2,772,364 Sindhi speakers in the Indian Republic.
 However, this number does not include ethnic Sindhis who no longer speak the language and also includes Kutchis who may not identify as ethnic Sindhis (especially those in Gujarat).

 History

 Sindhi people have lived in the western part of India even before the partition of India in 1947.
-The regions such as Kutch, Kathiawad (Saurashtra), Jaisalmer, and Barmer, have historically shared borders with Sindh (now in Pakistan).
+The regions such as Kutch, Kathiawad (Saurashtra), Jaisalmer, and Barmer have historically shared borders with Sindh (now in Pakistan).
 This geographical proximity contributed to the migration and settlement of Sindhi people in these regions over centuries, likely starting from ancient times since the Indus Valley Civilization period.